-The PANACEA Report on User and Technical Requirements and Scenarios (April 2019) is the starting point for the development of this new Toolkit.
+The PANACEA Report on User and Technical Requirements and Scenarios (April 2019) is the starting point for developing this new Toolkit.
 These requirements and scenarios focus on protection from cyber threats in healthcare organisations and medical devices.
 To this end, PANACEA has defined four models of health services & medical device lifecycle and their taxonomies.

 Healthcare Organisation Model